BigQuery

 Delete the downloaded key file after setup for security.

-Set up the BigQuery data source in Zenskar dashboard
+Set up a BigQuery data-source connector via Zenskar dashboard

 1. Log into your Zenskar dashboard.